 The choice to focus on another must be positive.
 If you focus on another but harbor resentment or build up irritation, your empathy probably isn’t healthy.
 If you feel empty inside and have never really taken the time to understand your needs, your empathy probably isn’t healthy.

 If you focus on another, feel pain, and think it is their pain, you might be deceiving yourself.
-Without a developed sense of your identity, it’s easy to become confused about whose pain your feeling.
+Without a developed sense of your identity, it’s easy to become confused about whose pain you are feeling.
 In reality, any pain you feel is your own.

 Identity Guides You To Healthy Empathy

 Whenever you are relating to another, keep one foot planted firmly in who you are and the other reaching out to the person who needs help.
 It can be difficult to do this perfectly, so you might temporarily (for a few minutes) lose touch with your identity.
 When you become confused by taking on other’s pain as if it were yours, ask yourself questions like:

 - Who am I?

 - How do I feel about what the other person is going through?

 - What part of my life reminds me of the other person’s pain?
 Often, you can be focused on another person’s pain, but are really feeling pain from your own life.

 - How have the difficult life situations I’ve been through taught me to surrender (or perhaps “forget”) who I am when I’m around other people?

 - What are my limits when it comes to experiencing someone else’s raw pain?